Henderson's heroics highlight Man Utd's lack of depth in attack | Goal.com

 In Ole Gunnar Solskjaer’s book, this was effectively United’s third pre-season game, given his players had only had one full week of training together.
 The problem was, though, it wasn’t a friendly, and after their loss at home to Palace, they were in desperate need of result.

-Having made 10 changes to the side beaten at Old Trafford on Saturday, Solskjaer handed some much-needed minutes to his fringe players, but the lack of fluidity forced him to bring his first-team regulars off the bench to secure a place in the fourth round.
+Having made 10 changes to the side beaten at Old Trafford on Saturday, Solskjaer handed some much-needed minutes to his fringe players, but the resulting lack of fluidity in his team's attacking play forced him to bring some first-team regulars off the bench to secure a place in the fourth round.

 Furthermore, had it not been for the heroics of Dean Henderson, making his debut in goal, the game could have ended very differently.